cornwarecjp/amiko-pay/doc/manual.md

 to perform the payment.

 Step 1:
-B calls the "request" command, with as arguments
+B calls the "request" command.

-* the amount to be received
-* (optionally) a receipt

 The result is an amikopay URL:

-	(B) > request 20000 SomeReceiptText
+	(B) > request
+	(B) Amount (Satoshi): 123
+	(B) Receipt (can be empty): This is a receipt
+	(B) 1: (any link)
-	(B) amikopay://B.net/9c8c48c9000a5c11
+	(B) 2: linkNameAtB
+	(B) Choose a link to receive with (leave empty to abort): 1 (B) Request URL (pass this to the payer):  amikopay://B.net/c21699c701c3db1e

+Note that, by choosing "(any link)", Amiko Pay will automatically choose a suitable link to receive the funds on.
+By choosing one of the links, you force Amiko Pay to receive funds on that link.
+This is useful, for instance, for making payments to yourself (send on one link and receive on another).

 Step 2:
 B gives the amikopay URL to A. This can be done, for instance, through a web interface, a QR code or NFC.

 Step 3:
-A calls the "pay" command with the amikopay URL as argument.
-Optionally, A can also specify the name of the link over which the payment should be performed.
+A calls the "pay" command.
+Like on the payee side, it is possible to either let Amiko Pay automatically select a link, or force the payment through a specific link on the payer side.
 Now, Amiko Pay shows the receipt and the amount to A, and asks A to confirm the payment.
-If A confirms the payment, the payment is performed:
+If A confirms the payment, the payment is
+performed:

-	(A) > pay amikopay://localhost/9c8c48c9000a5c11 linkNameAtA
+	(A) > pay
+	(A) Request URL: amikopay://localhost/c21699c701c3db1e
+	(A) 1: (any link)
-	(A) Receipt:  'SomeReceiptText'
+	(A) 2: linkNameAtA
+	(A) Choose a link to pay with (leave empty to abort): 1 (A) Receipt:  'This is a receipt'
-	(A) Amount:  20000
+	(A) Amount: (Satoshi) 123
 	(A) Do you want to pay (y/n)? y
 	(A) Payment is  committed